 GOV.UK has detailed guidance for business on F gas and ODS management from 1 January 2021.
 This covers topics including:

 - the new quota systems for F gas (hydrofluorocarbons - HFCs) and ODS including what to do with stocks of HFCs that you hold on exit day

 - how to register for the new UK HFC quota system (as an incumbent quota holder, new entrant or for additional HFC quota)

 - transferring and authorising quota (including importing HFCs in pre-charged equipment, importing bulk HFCs to pre-charge equipment for export, converting EU quota authorisations into UK authorisations)

-- placing HFCs on the EU market
+- Holding EU quota to place HFCs on the EU market after 1 January 2021

 - reporting F gas activities